fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-solution.rst

 Wallet Instance Functionalities
 -------------------------------
 A Wallet Instance, MUST support the following functionalities:

   - Wallet Registration (detailed in :ref:`Wallet Instance Initialization and Registration`),
   - Wallet Attestation Issuance (detailed in :ref:`Wallet Attestation Issuance`),
   - Wallet Revocation (detailed in :ref:`Wallet Instance Revocation`) and
-- Deletion of presented attributes (detailed in :ref:`Attibutes Deletion Flow`).
+  - Deletion of presented attributes (detailed in :ref:`Attributes Deletion Flow`).

 Each functionality is described in detail in the following sections.